|

 do, is a page full

-of words with letters reversed.
+of words with the

 Many Native children are born